Board of Directors

 Director Anne Hasson

 Aggressor Adventures,® LLC – Vice President, Reservations, Advertising & Marketing,

 Anne started diving at age 14 and immediately fell in love with it.
-As co-founder of the original Aggressor Fleet in 1984, she spent the past 31 years working in the dive-adventure business.
+As co-founder of the original Aggressor Fleet in 1984, she spent the past 39 years working in the dive-adventure business.
 She is now Vice President of the Aggressor Adventures’ Marketing/Advertising department.
 She was inducted into the Women Divers Hall of Fame (WDHOF) and is an SSI Platinum Pro5000 Diver.
 Anne is an avid wildlife photographer and loves spending time with her family.
-She reside in Naples, Florida and has two grown children, a daughter who also works at Aggressor Adventures and a son in college.
+She reside in Naples, Florida and has two grown children.
 Learn more about Aggressor Adventures®